 If business brings you to Marrakech, the 139-room, Four Seasons Resort makes a great base for business travelers and offers a fantastic location in the city center.
 The hotel boasts a staggering 22,765 square feet of meeting and event space, with projectors, personal computers, Wi-Fi and other equipment to make meetings run smoothly.
 Rooms have a minimum or 452 square feet of space, private terraces with views of the Atlas Mountains or gardens, marble baths, down pillows and iPod docking stations.
 The hotel has two restaurants and an outdoor lounge – perfect for mingling after work.
 There’s also a full-service spa and dedicated adults pool.
 The central hotel is steps away from Menara Mall, gardens and a short ride to the airport.

-Families traveling with little ones will love the Pullman Marrakech Palmeraie Resort and Spa, with something for everyone and spacious rooms.
-The hotel offers babysitting services (charge applies) and included kids’ clubs that are divided into two groups (ages 4 to 6, and 6 to 12), plus an outdoor playground and kids’ village with farm animals, go karts, a climbing wall, theater and more.
+Families traveling with little ones will love the Barceló Palmeraie Resort and Spa, with something for everyone and spacious rooms.
+The hotel offers babysitting services (charge applies) and kids’ clubs that are divided into two groups (ages 1 to 5, and 6 to 12), plus an outdoor playground.
 Adults can enjoy a round of golf, massage treatments or an evening drink at the art deco bar or lounges on the property.
 Several restaurants are available with a range of cuisines and atmospheres, with children’s dining options as well.
 Superior Rooms have 312 square feet of space with sofa beds, terraces and rainfall showers.

 Best Nightlife: Sofitel Marrakech Palais Imperial